dwashy21/XmlToJsonUtility/README.md

 ### Execution
 To execute this application an IDE may be used, or the command-line.
-One method to launch the app if Maven is installed is with the following command:
+One method to launch the app if Maven is installed is with the following commands:

 Before execution of the below command, ensure you are at the root of the project where *pom.xml* is accessible.
 ```
+mvn clean install
-mvn org.springframework.boot:spring-boot-maven-plugin:run
+mvn compile exec:java
 ```